 - You suffered damages: Lastly, you must prove that you actually suffered damages due to your doctor’s breach and your injury.
 If you didn’t suffer any harm, you can’t bring a medical malpractice case, regardless of your doctor’s breach.

 The “breach of the duty of care” is a critical element—and arguably the most critical element—in any medical malpractice case.
 To prove that the doctor breached his or her duty of care, the plaintiff must first establish the duty of care that governed the doctor’s treatment.

 The appropriate standard of care varies from case to case.
 For example, the standard of care for an emergency room physician is different from the standard of care that applies to an orthopedic surgeon.
 Similarly, it’s not appropriate to apply an obstetrician’s standard of care to a cardiologist.

 Instead, the applicable standard of care is the generally accepted standard for physicians with similar skills, education, and training within the same medical community.
 To determine the proper standard of care, the court will look at the generally accepted medical practices used by other doctors in the same geographical area and in the same medical specialty.
 This typically requires testimony from doctors who are experts in the same field, medical specialty, and community as the plaintiff’s physician.

 Medical malpractice cases are tough to prove, and they are also bound by extremely short statutes of limitation.
 Victims of medical malpractice have a narrow window of opportunity to file a claim.
-If you suspect your doctor made a mistake, it’s important to contact a lawyer as soon as possible.
+If you suspect your doctor made a mistake, it’s important to contact our law firm as soon as possible.
 If you delay too long, you will forever lose your chance to get compensation for your damages.

 Are You a Victim of Medical Malpractice?